Kal Naga: Acting career

 The first phase of Naga's acting career (1989–2002) was largely on stage (in the theatre).
 However, he began hosting TV talk shows in 1998, contributing to his popularity as a media personality in Egypt and Arabic-speaking states.
 His television and film work has included a variety of different genres.
 After co-producing and acting in the 2009 independent film Heliopolis by first-time director Ahmad Abdalla, he starred in a second film, Microphone, which he also co-produced with Mohamed Hefzy in 2010.
 From 2010 onwards, Abol Naga mostly played the lead of much more diverse and complex roles, continued to win numerous awards as an actor and as a producer from regional and international prestigious film festivals.
 Appointed as a jury member and sometimes jury head of regional and international film festivals.
-He is considered one of the top actors in the world today, out of the Arab region.